 If you're going to be in town for Valentine's Day, you'll find plenty of ways to make it memorable for your loved one.
 Several top SF restaurants offer special prix fixe menus Valentine's evening.
 You can also check out my list of the top five most romantic bars and hotels.

-The San Jose Jazz Winter Fest kicks off on February 14 and lasts until March 3.
+The San Jose Jazz Winter Fest kicks off on February 15 and lasts until February 28.
 This annual event features both well known jazz talents as well as up-and-coming artists on stage.
 They will perform at locations all around town including Cafe Stritch, Hedley Club, Deluxe Eatery, and others.

-The weekend after Valentine's Day is a three-day weekend due to the President's Day holiday on Monday, February 20.
+The weekend after Valentine's Day is a three-day weekend due to the President's Day holiday on Monday, February 17.
 To take advantage of the extra day off, perhaps you'll want to keep celebrating with your sweetheart by taking a romantic cruise on the bay, or maybe you'll want to break the routine with an exciting whale watching tour on the ocean.

 Some of the best SF Bay Area events in February feature delicious local and domestic wines and offer a true gourmet experience right in San Francisco.
-At Union Street Has a Crush on You, you'll meander through the Marina District sampling wines and delicious treats at all the participating merchants along the way.
+At the huge Chronicle Wine Competition, you'll have the opportunity to try award-winning American varietals from more than 800 wineries.

 It's the largest American wine competition in the world and one you do not want to miss!
 Get your tickets early to secure your spot.